This program is intended for practitioners who have baby boomer clients.

 Social Security has always been an important source of income for retirees.
 That importance has recently escalated due to reductions in home equity, declines in 401k/IRA account balances, historically low interest rates paid to savers and future stock market returns projected to be lower than historical averages.
 As the baby boomer generation reaches retirement age (about 10,000 per day), it is very important that CPA financial advisors provide timely and accurate advice to their clients regarding how the Social Security system works and the strategies available to maximize lifetime benefits.

 You will receive 2 emails after registering for this course.
-One email will contain the receipt for your course purchase and the other will provide instructions on how to access and log in to the course.
+One email will contain the receipt for your course purchase, the other from email@example.com providing you with instructions on how to log onto the course.